PAVANbingi/FullStack_Java_Implementations/README.md

 Through the development of the Employee Management and Todo Management full-stack projects, participants will acquire a deep understanding of both backend and frontend technologies.
 The course emphasizes practical application, preparing students to build scalable, secure, and user-friendly web applications in real-world environments.

 ---

-Feel free to customize any sections as per your preferences or add any additional information that you think is relevant!